MawalMohammed/GRL-Agent_modeling-Quality-Metrics/README.md

             Select metrics to compute and close

       (3) Go to the main editor and click on the histogram button.
 This button can be found in:
-            (1) The jUCMNav labeled as "GRL Bad Smell Detector" (2) In the toolbar
+            (1) The jUCMNav labeled as "GRL Agent Modeling Quality Metrics" (2) In the toolbar
-            (3) Dropdown menu associated with jUCMNav in the Navigator
+            (3) Dropdown menu associated with jUCMNav files in the Navigator